Scapholunate Ligament Tear TreatmentBook Appointment

-The wrist is complex joint consisting of 8 small bones, connected to each other with many strong ligaments.
-Scapho-lunate ligament is an important ligament that holds the scaphoid and lunate bones together.
+The wrist is a complex joint consisting of 8 small bones, connected to each other with many strong ligaments.
+The scapholunate ligament is an important ligament that holds the scaphoid and lunate bones together.
 When ruptured it can cause pain and instability in the wrist in short term and degenerative arthritis in 5-10 years.

-The symptoms depend on whether the injury is acute (recent) or chronic Longstanding).
+The symptoms of scapholunate ligament tear depend on whether the injury is acute (recent) or chronic Longstanding).

 In presence of an acute (within 8 weeks of the injury) complete ligament rupture, direct anatomical repair leads to satisfactory results.
 The ligament is exposed at the back of the wrist under general anaesthetic and with the use of small bone anchors the ligament repair is carried out.
 Wires are then inserted along with a plaster cast, to immobilize the wrist joint for 8 weeks while the ligament heals.
 At 8 weeks after the initial surgery the wires are removed under general anesthetic and movement of the wrist starts with the help of the hand therapist and regular analgesia.